yltafsm/yltafsm.github.io/_news/graduation.md

 related_posts: false
 ---

 Congratulations!
-I get my Ph.D. degree, and I am very luck to have the chance to continue work at Science and Engineering at Waseda University.
+I get my Ph.D. degree, and I am very lucky to have the chance to continue work at Science and Engineering at Waseda University.